oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > A Client Identifier can be between 0 - 65,521 bytes.
 We advise for practicality, ClientID's are restricted to a reasonable size (less than 243 bytes
 > to fit within a small CONNECT packet).

-[When the clientID is present (greater than 0 bytes), the Gateway MUST allow values which are between 1 and 23 UTF-8 encoded bytes in length, and that contain only the characters \"0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ".]{.mark}
+[When the ClientID is present (greater than 0 bytes), the Gateway MUST allow values which are between 1 and 23 UTF-8 encoded bytes in length, and that contain only the characters \"0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ".]{.mark}

 [The Gateway may choose to allow more than 23 bytes.]{.mark}